strangeforloop/Spotify-Recommended-Playlist/README.md

 # Spotify-Recommended-Playlist
-Generates a playlist of according to a description and LastFM user behavior when playing songs.
+Generates a playlist according to a description and LastFM user behavior when playing songs.